koitu/oss-taapp/src/services/mail_client_service/README.md

 - If the service cannot contact an external mail provider, the health endpoint may report degraded status.
 Check environment variables and credentials used by the underlying implementation (for example, Gmail credentials).
 - For local development prefer using the provided fake client implementations in tests to avoid needing real credentials.
+- To access the (HTTP) MCP service simply point your client to https://127.0.0.1:8000/mcp/

 ---